MarcCollado/enron/README.md

 From a functionality perspective, all the work is done regardless of these switches, then its use is merely cosmetic and should not affect the final results.

 ## Data Exploration
 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
-As part of your answer, give some background on the dataset and how it can be used to answer the project question.
+As part of your answer, give some background on the data set and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?

 The main goal of this project is to use both financial and email data from Enron to build a predictive model that could potentially identify a "person of interest" (POI), i.e. Enron employees who may have committed fraud, based on the aforementioned public data.